hhourston/ios_profile_data_visualization/README.md

 * Python >= 3.7

 # Processing steps
-1. Assembly of netCDF CTD files into one csv table for each station
+1. Assembly of netCDF CTD data into one CSV table for each station
 2. Latitude, longitude, depth, range, and gradient checks
 3. Data binning to the nearest whole-number depth in meters
 4. Flagging of binned depth duplicates in profiles
 5. Plotting: Annual sampling frequency, monthly sampling frequency, filled contours, anomalies

+The first step involving the assembly of netCDF CTD data into a CSV table also includes unit conversions as needed.
+If not already the case, salinity is converted into PSU and oxygen is converted into $\mu mol/kg$.
+Temperature and fluorescence units are kept as degrees Celsius and $mg/m^3$, respectively.
+\
 The latitude and longitude of each profile are checked to ensure that all are within +/- 0.1 decimal degrees of the median station coordinates.
 The median is used instead of the mean here because the former is robust to outliers.
 \
 The depth, range, and gradient checks are taken from the NCEI WOA18.